|City state, one of the Free Cities|

 Some dragonlords in Lys survived the Doom of Valyria, but the citizens killed the dragons and their dragonriders.
 During the Century of Blood, Volantis took Lys and Myr, and for two generations all three cities were ruled from within the Black Walls of Volantis.
-That ended when Volantis tried to take Tyrosh.
-Pentos came into the war on the Tyroshi side, along with the Westerosi Storm King Argilac Durrandon.
-Lord Aegon Targaryen flew forth from Dragonstone on the dragon Balerion, and Myr and Lys rose in rebellion.
+When Volantis tried to take Tyrosh, however, Pentos came into the war on the Tyroshi side and Lys and Myr rose in rebellion.
+The Storm King, Argilac Durrandon, led a host which defeated Volantenes threatening Myr.
+Lord Aegon Targaryen flew forth from Dragonstone on his dragon, Balerion, and defeated a Volantene fleet attacking Lys.
 The Bleeding Years left the Disputed Lands a waste and freed Lys and Myr from the yoke of Volantis.

-King Aegon IV Targaryen, half-Lysene through his mother Larra, had a mistress from Lys towards the end of his reign: Serenei of Lys, the last daughter of an ancient but impoverished noble family of Valyrian blood.
-Serenei bore Aegon IV one child, the famously beautiful Shiera Seastar, whom Aegon IV legitimized on his deathbed as one of his Great Bastards.
+King Aegon IV Targaryen, half-Lysene through his mother Larra, had a Lysene mistress towards the end of his reign: Serenei of Lys, the last daughter of an ancient but impoverished noble family of Valyrian blood.
+Serenei bore the king one child, the famously beautiful Shiera Seastar, whom Aegon IV legitimized on his deathbed as one of his Great Bastards.

-In 209 AC, Prince Aerion "Brightflame" Targaryen was temporarily exiled to Lys, following his role in the tourney at Ashford Meadow which indirectly resulted in the death of his uncle, Crown Prince Baelor "Breakspear" Targaryen.
-Aerion stayed in Lys for a few years, and it is possible that he fathered some children while staying there.
+In 209 AC, Prince Aerion Targaryen was temporarily exiled to Lys, following his role in the tourney at Ashford Meadow which indirectly resulted in the death of his uncle, Prince Baelor Breakspear.
+Aerion brightflame stayed in Lys for a few years, and it is possible that he fathered some children while staying there.

 Lord Tywin Lannister went to Lys during the reign of Aerys II Targaryen.
 Prince Oberyn Martell was sent to Lys after being suspected of using poison on Lord Edgar Yronwood, but no one dared call it exile.